 Oil cleansing method recipes and blends: make your own oil cleanser

 The following blends are measured to make up about 1 oz bottle (which makes about 6 TSP).
-You can always double the amount, the measures are here as a base point that can help you orientate.
+You can always double the amount for the facial cleanser, the measures are here as a base point that can help you orientate.
 In any case, start out with small batches (teaspoons) and adjust with time, if needed.

 - 30% castor oil (2 TSP)